ibm-cloud-docs/subnets/manage-global-ip.md

 You can manage your global IP addresses in the **Subnets** screen.
 {:shortdesc}

+You must have the Classic infrastructure permission of **Manage Network Subnet Routes** to change the routing of global IP addresses.
+{:note}

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: new_window} and log in to your account.
 1. From the dashboard, click the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) and select **Classic Infrastructure**.
 1. Select **Network > IP Management > Subnets**.